MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

 - The standard CPython extensions as described in the [Python documentation](https://docs.python.org/3/c-api/)
 - [PyBind11](https://github.com/pybind/pybind11), which is recommended for C++ 11 because of its simplicity.

-A comparison between these and other means is found under [alternative approaches](#alternative-approaches) at the end of this article.

 The completed sample from this walkthrough can be found on [python-samples-vs-cpp-extension](https://github.com/Microsoft/python-sample-vs-cpp-extension) (GitHub).

 ## Prerequisites

-- Visual Studio 2017 or later with both the **Desktop Development with C++** and **Python Development** workloads installed with default options.
-- In the **Python Development** workload, also select the box on the right for **Python native development tools**.
-This option sets up most of the configuration described in this article.
-(This option also includes the C++ workload automatically.)
+- Visual Studio 2017 or later with the **Python Development** workload installed with the optional **Python native development tools** item selected.
+(This option includes the C++ workload and toolsets necessary to build native extensions.)

     ![Selecting the Python native development tools option](media/cpp-install-native.png)

     > [!Tip]
     > Installing the **Data science and analytical applications** workload also includes Python and the **Python native development tools** option by default.

 For more information, see [Install Python support for Visual Studio](installing-python-support-in-visual-studio.md), including using other versions of Visual Studio.
-If you install Python separately, be sure to select **Download debugging symbols** and **Download debug binaries** under **Advanced Options** in the installer.
-This option ensures that you have the necessary debug libraries available if you choose to do a debug build.
+If you install Python separately, be sure to select **Download debugging symbols** under **Advanced Options** in the installer.
+This option is required to use mixed-mode debugging between your Python code and native code.

 ## Create the Python application

 1. Create a new Python project in Visual Studio by selecting **File** > **New** > **Project**.
 Search for "Python", select the **Python Application** template, give it a suitable name and location, and select **OK**.

-1. Working with C++ requires that you use a 32-bit Python interpreter (Python 3.6 or above recommended).
-In the **Solution Explorer** window of Visual Studio, expand the project node, then expand the **Python Environments** node.
-If you don't see a 32-bit environment as the default (either in bold, or labeled with **global default**), then follow the instructions on [Select a Python environment for a project](selecting-a-python-environment-for-a-project.md).
-If you don't have a 32-bit interpreter installed, see [Install Python interpreters](installing-python-interpreters.md).

 1. In the project's *.py* file, paste the following code that benchmarks the computation of a hyperbolic tangent (implemented without using the math library for easier comparison).
 Feel free to enter the code manually to experience some of the [Python editing features](editing-python-code-in-visual-studio.md).